Generic Name: ocrelizumab (OK re LIZ ue mab)

 What is ocrelizumab?

-Ocrelizumab is used to treat multiple sclerosis (relapsing or progressive forms).
+Ocrelizumab is used to treat multiple sclerosis (relapsing or progressive forms) in adults.

 Ocrelizumab may also be used for purposes not listed in this medication guide.

 Ocrelizumab may cause unpleasant side effects while the medicine is injected, or up to 24 hours later.
 Tell your caregivers if you have unpleasant side effects such as dizziness, nausea, skin rash, chest tightness, or trouble breathing within 24 hours after your injection.

 Before taking this medicine